leafac/yocto-cfa/dissertation/yocto-cfa.md

 <fieldset>
 <legend><strong>Technical Terms</strong></legend>

-The notation we use for writing functions is something called \emph{arrow function expressions}~\cite{javascript-arrow-function-expressions}.
-The function given as example is called the \emph{identity} function.
-The ability of acting as values is what characterizes these functions as \emph{higher-order}.
+The notation we use for writing functions is something called _arrow function expressions_~\cite{javascript-arrow-function-expressions}.
+The function given as example is called the _identity_ function.
+The ability of acting as values is what characterizes these functions as _higher-order_.

 </fieldset>